jes/notes/msva.md

 Rules for the "L7e" class MSVA test:

  * max.
 15kW
  * max.
-2m wide and 4m long, including mirrors and protrusions etc.
+2m wide and 4m long
  * max.
 450kg
  * rear axle can be solid, or with diff, or only one driven wheel, all are fine
  * must have brakes on all wheels